This chapter describes the operation of the Cisco ONS 15600 ASAP Ethernet card.

 Each of the PPM ports also supports the following multirate SFP optics:

-Each ASAP 4port I/O (ASAP_4PIO) PIM is hot-pluggable while other ports on other PIMs are functional.
+Each ASAP 4-port I/O (ASAP_4PIO) PIM is hot-pluggable while other ports on other PIMs are functioning.
 Each SFP is also hot-pluggable.

 Layer 1 Ethernet transport is implemented for Gigabit Ethernet (GE) interfaces.
-GE traffic is generic framing procedure (GFP), ITU X.86, or Cisco high-level data link control/LAN extension (HDLC/LEX) encapsulated and mapped into a SONET payload.
+GE traffic is encapsulated by generic framing procedure (GFP), ITU X.86, or Cisco high-level data link control/LAN extension (HDLC/LEX) and mapped into a SONET payload.

 The data path processing consists of: